 - With DDoS ( Distributed Denial of Service) attacks, hackers use multiple systems to flood and target the bandwidth and resources of your systems.
 In 2018, a popular developer platform known as Github suffered one of the worst DDoS attacks in history as they were hit with traffic that clocked in at a record-breaking 1.35 terabits per second.
 The threat is seriously real, hackers and cybercriminals do not care about the lives we live, just the data we hold.

 We're all in this together, we all have a duty to keep data protected from those who want to harm and manipulate our organisations.
 This is where Cyber Essentials can help us.

 With Cyber Essentials, the chance of a data breach in your organisation is reduced significantly, in fact, the cyber threat is reduced by approximately 80%.
 (Eight.
 Zero.
 You did just read that correctly!).

 You might even have people in your ear begging you to invest in expensive cyber security tools when in reality, you only need to align yourself with the only UK standard, which is cyber essentials.
 Once you have Cyber Essentials, you can look to reduce the remaining 20% with those other tools.

-When you are certified by an IASME certification body such as Cyber Tec Security, you can also complete the IASME Governance SAQ which includes the requirements for GDPR and this can mean potentially avoiding the 4% charge of your global turnover if you have a security breach.
+When you are certified by an IASME Certification Body such as Cyber Tec Security, you can also complete the IASME Governance SAQ which includes the requirements for GDPR and this can mean potentially avoiding the 4% charge of your global turnover if you have a security breach.

-There are a number of ways in which Cyber Essentials can benefit your organisation and you can view our 10 comprehensive, detailed ways in which Cyber Essentials can benefit your organisation.
+There are a number of ways in which Cyber Essentials can benefit your organisation and you can view our 10 benefits of the Cyber Essentials scheme.

 Cyber Essentials vs Cyber Essentials Plus

 We've found the culprits.
 These two levels of certification are the reason there is so much confusion in the industry around this question.

-Knowing the difference between the two Cyber Essentials certifications is what will allow you to truly understand why this confusion has been caused in the first place.
+Knowing the difference between the two certifications in the Cyber Essentials scheme is what will allow you to truly understand why this confusion has been caused in the first place.